 Before she could change directions, Joe sped through the door behind her and grabbed her hand, pulling her with him toward the cliff at the edge of the property.
 The men soon broke their startled trance and took chase.
 Anna could hear their combat boots rustling the grass behind her as they ran.

 “Did you at least get the device in place?” she panted as Joe pulled her along.

 “You would think you’d stop doubting me at some point,” he said, not looking back at her.

 He kept them on a straight path to the cliff, and Anna did her best to keep up with him.
-When he stopped at the edge of the cliff and looked down, Anna’s eyes widened, and she froze in place.
+When he stopped at the edge and looked down, Anna’s eyes widened, and she froze in place.